-This is a less well-known maneuver, but it's equally useful.
+This is a less well-known maneuver in the U.S., but it's equally useful.
 You can do it in the comfort of your own home, and it doesn't require anything but a flat surface and a pillow.
-The Semont-Toupet maneuver is considered in many ways similar to the Epley maneuver.
-What makes it special is that it doesn't require neck flexibility.
-Follow these steps:
+The Semont-Toupet maneuver is similar to the Epley maneuver, but may be more suitable for people with limited neck flexibility.

 You can do many different exercises in the comfort of your own home.
 They don't require any special equipment, and you don't need someone to help you stay balanced.
 You can, for example, do simple head rotations.
 Sit on a chair with your body upright, then lower your head until your chin touches your chest.
 Start to slowly rotate your head clockwise.
 After repeating this three times, do the same in the opposite direction.

 Lack of sleep can trigger vertigo, so try to get enough sleep each night.
 When you don't sleep well, you feel stressed, which may cause vertigo to feel even worse.
-A simple way to help yourself feel better is to take a short nap now and then, develop good sleep habits like going to bed at regular times and replacing that flat uncomfortable pillow with a new one.
+A simple way to help yourself feel better is to take a short nap now and then, develop good sleep habits like going to bed at regular times, and replace that flat, uncomfortable pillow with a new one designed for your sleep position.
 In fact, you should change your pillow every six months to maintain better neck posture while sleeping.

 Every one of us needs to drink plenty of water to remain hydrated throughout the day.
 If you have vertigo, it's even more important to drink adequate amounts of water to avoid dehydration because dehydration can cause vertigo or make it worse.
 It can also cause low blood pressure, which may lead to dizziness.
 Besides making you dizzy when you drink it, alcohol can mess with your inner ear and make you feel dehydrated.
 When you have vertigo, you should drink less or stop altogether.